|Can be a good fit for someone who||

 Investing in mutual funds involves risk, including potential loss of investment.
 You should consider the fund's investment objectives, risks, charges, and expenses carefully before investing.
 The prospectus and/or summary prospectus contain this and other information.
 You may contact your financial professional or call 866-747-3421 to obtain a current fund prospectus.
 Please read it carefully.

 Securities distributed by Sammons Financial Network® LLC, member FINRA.
+Insurance products are issued by Midland National® Life Insurance Company (West Des Moines, IA).
 Sammons Institutional GroupSM, Inc. provides administrative services.
-Sammons Financial Network® LLC, Sammons Institutional GroupSM, Inc. and Sammons Retirement Solutions® (a division of Sammons Institutional Group) are affiliated companies and indirect wholly owned subsidiaries of Sammons Enterprises, Inc. of Dallas, Texas.
+Sammons Financial Network® LLC, Midland National® Life Insurance Company, and Sammons Institutional GroupSM, Inc. are wholly owned subsidiaries of Sammons® Financial Group, Inc. Sammons Retirement Solutions® and Midland Retirement Distributors® are divisions of Sammons Institutional GroupSM, Inc.

-Please click here to view important product-specific disclosures for the LiveWell® Mutual Fund IRA.
+Please view these important product-specific disclosures for the LiveWell® Mutual Fund IRA.

 NOT FDIC/NCUA INSURED, MAY LOSE VALUE, NO BANK/CU GUARANTEE, NOT A DEPOSIT, NOT INSURED BY ANY FEDERAL AGENCY